May 2018 – Electric Vehicles to Boost Semiconductor Demand

 Electric vehicles and hybrids are also driving greater semiconductor use because electrification of the drivetrain requires inverters, on-board chargers and battery management systems.
 Currently based on silicon power transistors, on-board inverters will transition in a few years to silicon carbide (SiC) devices with even greater power handling capacity.
 Silicon carbide semiconductors not only have a great potential to make electric driving more affordable in the future, but they are also more compact, lightweight and more efficient, offering a broader range of vehicles.

-With a heritage spanning back over 50 years, they are also an official distributor for over 20 of the world’s leading power electronic component brands including: IXYS, IXYS UK Westcode, IXYS RF, IXYS Integrated Circuits, Semikron, Eaton Bussmann, Mersen, Ferraz Shawmut, Cooper Bussmann, API Capacitors, United Automation, Enerdoor, KONČAR, Telcon, Sirio, Ocram, Eichhoff Elektro and Electronic Devices Inc. GD Rectifiers distribute an extensive range of semiconductors, including: Diodes, Thyristors, MOSFETs, IGBTs, Discrete IGBTs and Thyristor Diode Modules.
+With a heritage spanning back over 50 years, we’re also an official distributor for over 20 of the world’s leading power electronic component brands including: IXYS, IXYS UK Westcode, IXYS RF, IXYS Integrated Circuits, Semikron, Eaton Bussmann, Mersen, Ferraz Shawmut, Cooper Bussmann, API Capacitors, United Automation, Enerdoor, KONČAR, Telcon, Sirio, Ocram, Eichhoff Elektro and Electronic Devices Inc. At GD Rectifiers, we distribute an extensive range of semiconductors, including: Diodes, Thyristors, MOSFETs, IGBTs, Discrete IGBTs and Thyristor Diode Modules.
 And silicon carbide semiconductors from IXYS such as: Schottky Diodes and SiC MOSFETs.